Hands-on Gear Review

 Best Uses: Mid-layer for alpine climbing, skiing, or other winter pursuits, around town, as a light stand-alone jacket.

 See our full Fleece Jacket Review to see how this jacket compares to the other fleeces we’ve tested.
-If you're looking for a jacket with WindPro fabric consider the Arcteryx Fortez, which performs much better than the Piton Hybrid in our tests.
+If you're looking for a jacket with WindPro fabric consider the Arcteryx Fortez, which performed much better than the Piton Hybrid in our tests.

 Compare top rated competitors side-by-side >